geckse/phpwcms-module/README.md

 # phpwcms-module
-Extensions for phpwcms by Oliver Georgi
+Extensions for phpwcms developed by Oliver Georgi.